benjaminkaehr/mcdashboard/README.md

 ---

+You now have a working dashboard with no servers in it yet.
+Move on to [Adding a new Minecraft server](#adding-a-new-minecraft-server) to add your first one.

+---

 # Adding a new Minecraft server

-You'll do this every time you want to host another modpack or version.
+This is the workflow you run **every time you add a server** — both for your first one after initial setup, and for any additional ones later.
 There are **four files** to touch and **three commands** to run.

 We'll set up a server called `creative01` as the example.
 Substitute your own name throughout.